My classroom procedures are introduced early in the year, in the order needed, but none without

 students which pocket to use when papers are handed out.
 This

-folder should not go home.
+folder should not go

-back and forth each day.
 Students are instructed that items in

-Some subject areas also have uniquely-colored folders and are used in class.
+folders and are used in class.

 These do not need to go home and all papers at the end of a unit

-will go home in the green folder.
+will go home in the home folder.

 Return to Top